-Getting scratches on your glasses can feel frustrating.
-Scratches make it difficult to see clearly, which can cause eye strain.
-Headaches and other symptoms might develop as a result.
+- Scratches on your prescription glasses lens can make it difficult to see clearly, causing eye strain, headaches, and other uncomfortable symptoms.

 1. Use dish soap